Occidental slashes CEO Chazen's compensation to $6.9 million

-HOUSTON, March 6 (Reuters) - Occidental Petroleum Corp’s board of directors cut Chief Executive Officer Stephen Chazen’s total compensation by about 75 percent in 2013 as part of the U.S. oil company’s overhaul of executive pay, according to a regulatory filing on Thursday.
+HOUSTON (Reuters) - Occidental Petroleum Corp’s (OXY.N) board of directors cut Chief Executive Officer Stephen Chazen’s total compensation by about 75 percent in 2013 as part of the U.S. oil company’s overhaul of executive pay, according to a regulatory filing on Thursday.

 Chazen received $6.9 million in salary and stock awards last year, compared with $28.5 million in 2012, according to the company’s proxy filing with the U.S. Securities and Exchange Commission.